garciart/network-automation/exercises/README.md

     child.expect_exact('R2#')  # After this line, press Enter again to exit if-else mode
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

-## Get the name of the device's default file system.
+## Identify the default file system of the device.

 Cisco devices have default file systems, where files are read and copied to and from.
-However, depending on the device, the name of the default file system may be ```flash```, ```flash0```, ```bootflash```, ```slot0```, etc. Knowing the default file system's name is important; you do not want to copy files to the wrong directory!
+However, depending on the device, the name of the default file system may be ```flash```, ```flash0```, ```bootflash```, ```slot0```, etc. Knowing the name of the default file system is important; you do not want to copy files to the wrong directory!

-Go back to your Console Terminal and get a list of the device's file systems:
+Go back to your **Console Terminal** and get a list of the device's file systems:

 ```
 show file systems